 TIP #2: Enjoy a drink in the Metro Theatre Lounge.
 This way, you are supporting live theatre and relaxing in a unique setting that you won’t get in a nearby restaurant.

-TIP #3: The seats are quite tall and each row is only very slightly lower than the one behind it.
+TIP #3: As already mentioned, the seats are quite tall and each row is only very slightly lower than the one behind it.
 People who are shorter in stature might have a challenge seeing over the seat in front of them.
 At the back of the theatre, you can find free “booster” cushions to prop you up so you can see better.
 Children aren’t the only ones that use them.

 TIP #4: The theatre is in an industrial area surrounded by on-ramps, off-ramps and other roadway infrastructure (because it’s where SW Marine Drive connects with the Arthur Laing Bridge).
 There are few food and drink options in the immediate neighbourhood.
 If you plan to go out for dinner, go early somewhere else.
 If you want drinks before your play, enjoy them in the theatre’s lounge which usually opens about an hour before show time.